Festive Burnout - what to do when Christmas creates stress, anxiety and overwhelm?

 christmas-overwhelm-festive-burnout

 Whether you relish the festive season or dread it for weeks in advance, the likelihood is it will be a time when more is demanded of you and usual routines go a little out the window.
-It’s easy to trip into overwhelm and worse still burnout, if we don’t give it a little conscious thought and intentionally prioritise our personal peace and wellbeing.
+It’s easy to trip into overwhelm and worse still festive burnout, if we don’t give it a little conscious thought and intentionally prioritise our personal peace and wellbeing.

 pathways to a peaceful Christmas